olitaylorTest/flickr-api-test/README.md

 # Flickr API Explorer

 A React + Typescript SPA to view Flickr images.
-There is search functionality that queries the API and a random search feature that used a seperate API to get a random word.
+There is search functionality that queries the API and a random search feature that uses a seperate API to get a random word.

 Deployed to: [https://flickr-explorer.netlify.app](https://flickr-explorer.netlify.app)